 Windows that use glass layers and gas fills are far more energy-efficient than single-paned glass windows.

 Insulated windows work a lot like a thermos.
 Two glass panes are spaced apart and hermetically sealed.
 This space is filled with a dense gas (usually odorless and nontoxic krypton or argon) which acts as an extremely efficient heating barrier.

 Double-paned windows are considered standard these days and they provide all-around improvements to a window’s solar efficiency.
 This enhancement alone can save you up to 18% on cooling and up to 24% on heating costs.

 A window replacement needs to be installed correctly if it’s going to stand the test of time.

-In order to become a Ygrene certified contractor, contractors must be licensed, insured, and pre-screened to ensure they have the skills and experience to perform a high-quality window replacement.
+In order to become a Ygrene authorized contractor, contractors must be licensed, insured, and pre-screened to ensure they have the skills and experience to perform a high-quality window replacement.
 Going with a contractor you can trust is the best way to protect your investment and to know that you’re getting what you paid for.

 A good contractor will also be able to help you choose the right window replacements for your home.

 An energy-efficient window replacement can make a big difference in the heating and cooling costs of your home.
 As this guide hopefully shows, the process is easy if you start with the basics and build up from there—know how to compare your options, choose the right materials for each window, and then work with a contractor you can trust.

 The great news is, with PACE financing, homeowners can afford to invest in energy-efficient windows designed to precisely meet their home’s heating and cooling challenges.